auth0/docs/articles/identity-labs/02-calling-an-api/exercise-02.md

 ![API consent screen on the authorization server](/media/articles/identity-labs/lab-02-api-consent-initial.png)

-6. Agree to this delegation by clicking the **Accept** button and Auth0 will redirect you back to the application.
+6. Agree to this delegation by clicking the **Accept** button, and Auth0 will redirect you back to the application.
 Now, you should still be able to see your expenses on the expenses page, [localhost:3000/expenses](http://localhost:3000/expenses):

 ![Application expenses page](/media/articles/identity-labs/lab-02-starter-app-rendered.png)

 ::: note
-If, at any point, you want to see the consent screen again when logging in, you can go to the Users screen in the Auth0 Dashboard, click on the user you'd like to modify, click the **Authorized Applications** tab, find the application you're using, and click **Revoke**.
+If at any point, you want to see the consent screen again when logging in, you can go to the Users screen in the Auth0 Dashboard, click on the user you'd like to modify, click the **Authorized Applications** tab, find the application you're using, and click **Revoke**.
 The next time you log in, the consent screen will appear again.
 :::

 As mentioned earlier, the expenses API is still not secure.
 The next steps will change the API to require a properly-scoped access token to view.